Choose the Emergency Department over an Urgent Care Center if you’re experiencing symptoms, such as:

 Pediatric Emergency Care

-The Pediatric Observation Unit at the Western Maryland Regional Medical Center enhances the care that UPMC Western Maryland can provide to our youngest patients.
+The Pediatric Observation Unit at UPMC Western Maryland enhances the care that UPMC Western Maryland can provide to our youngest patients.

 Some Features Include: